ren-ben/mini-pugin-guns/README.md

 3. Paste the jar file into the `plugins` Folder

-4. Run start.bat one last time
+4. Run start.bat one more time

 # Basic Premise🪄